What is tenants insurance and do renters need it?

 Alternative accommodation: You may also get cover for additional living expenses and alternative accommodation if you’re required to leave your home while it’s being repaired

-Protection from the above will apply to any personal items or belongings you keep in the property, including:
+Protection will apply to any personal items or belongings you keep in the property, including:

 Appliances such as microwaves and toasters